VaffleMDR/Zoom-Themed-Social-Engineering-Campaign-Leveraging-ScreenConnect-for-Remote-Access/README.md

 This suggests the operator receives near-real-time interaction telemetry when the victim clicks the download flow.

 <img width="467" height="270" alt="image" src="https://github.com/user-attachments/assets/9343d87d-a172-4ff8-9619-4ad8ce471cdb" />

+## Detection Strategy

+Detection should focus on:

+- Parent-child relationships (WScript → PowerShell)
+- Execution flags (hidden + bypass)
+- RMM installation outside approved baseline

+## Why This Matters

+This campaign demonstrates that:

+- Attackers do not need exploits to gain access
+- Legitimate tools (RMM) remain a major blind spot
+- Behavioral detection is more reliable than signature-based detection in such cases

 ## Indicators of Compromise